Sebastian Leszczak

-Sebastian Leszczak (born January 20, 1992 in Kraków) is a Polish professional footballer who last played as a forward for Sandecja Nowy Sącz.
+Sebastian Leszczak (born 20 January 1992) is a Polish futsal player and former professional footballer who plays for BSF Bochnia and the Poland national team.

 Career

 Previously he played for Wisła Kraków, making his Ekstraklasa debut in November 2009.
 His contract with the club expired at the start of 2010.
 In January 2010, the club attempted to suspend him for half a year for training with another club, however the PZPN overturned the decision on appeal in March.
 In June, he signed a three-year contract with the newly promoted Ekstraklasa side Górnik Zabrze.